FS-AI/FS-AI_ADS-DV_CAD/README.md

-## Additional Sensor Mounting CAD Submission for Approval
+## Additional Sensor and Compute Mounting CAD Submission for Approval

-Teams wishing to fit additional sensors to a shared IMechE ADS_DV **must submit CAD data** of their proposed design for approval.
-Teams should have requested additional sensors on their 'DCS' form with full details provided for review in their 'ASF' document.
+Teams wishing to fit additional sensors and / or compute hardware to a shared IMechE ADS_DV **must submit CAD data** of their proposed design for approval.
+Teams should have requested additional sensors and / or compute hardware on their 'DCS' form with full details provided for review in their 'ASF' document.
 Team leaders should already have been contacted by email with details of this process and contact details for submission.
 A 'zip' archive should be used to contain all data, labelled with team identification and a version number.

-The CAD data should place the sensor mounting design in the correct position **within the CAD data provided in this repository** and include the following components / information:
+The CAD data should place the sensor and / or compute hardware mounting design in the correct position **within the CAD data provided in this repository** and include the following components / information:

-- All additional sensor hardware (space-claim / box models are fine, internal detail is not required).
+- All additional sensor and compute hardware (space-claim / box models are fine, internal detail is not required).
 - Sensor mounting structural components **including spacer tubes.**
 - M6 fasteners including all washers.
-- All fasteners used to mount sensor hardware, or a description of the mounting technique used (e.g. 3M Dual Lock).
+- All fasteners used to mount sensor and compute hardware, or a description of the mounting technique used (e.g. 3M Dual Lock).
 - Information on component materials and manufacturing process.
 - Information and / or models regarding the proposed wiring scheme, connector location(s) and the **cable strain relief implementation**.